guidofa/CatApp/README.md

 Swiftlint

 # Disclaimer
-The main goal of this project is just to apply my skills as an IOS Developer.
+The main goal of this project is just to apply my skills as an iOS Developer.
 This has not comercial intentions.